Search This Blog

 Get-ADUserResultantPasswordPolicy -Identity aduser1

-This approach makes sense for most organizations.
-Assigning unique password policies to each user can be impractical.
-Instead, for groups of users who require stricter (e.g., users with administrative rights) or more lenient password policies, it's more efficient to segment them into different domains or organizational units (OUs).
-These segments can have tailored settings to mitigate any associated risks.
+This approach is practical for most organizations.
+Assigning unique password policies to each user is typically impractical and difficult to manage.
+Most organizations will have a single password policy for all users.
+For groups of users who require stricter (for example, administrative accounts) or more lenient password policies, it is more efficient to segment them into different groups or global security groups and apply FGPP as needed.
+These segments can have tailored settings to mitigate associated risks.

 Get-ADDefaultDomainPasswordPolicy